Top of the page

 Checking peak flow helps your child control his or her asthma.
-Then asthma will not control your child.
+Then asthma won't control your child.

 Before you start, have your child remove any gum or food from his or her mouth.

-If your child coughs or makes a mistake during the testing, do the test over.
+If your child coughs or makes a mistake during the testing, redo the test.

 An asthma action plan helps you and your child deal with asthma.
 You can work with the doctor to make an asthma action plan.
 The plan will include peak flow and your child's asthma symptoms.

-The peak flow can help your child find out what zone he or she is in.
-You do this by comparing your child's current peak flow to his or her personal best peak flow.
-Your child's personal best is the highest peak flow recorded over a 2- to 3-week period when your child's asthma is under control.
+The peak flow can help you find out what asthma zone your child is in.
+You do this by comparing your child's current peak flow to their personal best peak flow.
+Your child's personal best is the highest peak flow recorded over a 2- to 3-week period when the asthma is under control.

 Each meter is a little different.
 If you change meters, you will need to find your child's asthma zones using the new meter.